CopyTranslator/CopyTranslator/README.md

 ===

 Copy, Translate, and Paste with Google translate API.
+## Warning, the readme file is out of date.
+The code version is 0.0.3.
+Please contact me at [admin@hypercube.top](mailto:admin@hypercube.top) to get latest release.
 ## Get started
 ### Environment
 - Python 2.7 or Python 3 and higher